-- Security Functional Requirements Part 2 of the CC defines the approved set of operations that may be applied to functional requirements: iteration, assignment, selection, and refinement. - o Iteration: allows a component to be used more than once with varying operations.
-An iterated SFR is indicated by a number in parentheses placed at the end of the component.
-For example, FCS\COP.1(1) through FCS\COP.1(4) indicate that the ST includes four iterations of the FCS\COP.1 requirement: (1), (2), (3), and (4). - Assignment: allows the specification of an identified parameter.
+- Security Functional Requirements Part 2 of the CC defines the approved set of operations that may be applied to functional requirements: iteration, assignment, selection, and refinement. - Iteration: allows a component to be used more than once with varying operations.
+The [APP\PP] indicates iterated SFRs using a short descriptive label placed at the end of the component.
+For example, [APP\PP] iterates FCS\COP.1 for different cryptographic operations (FCS\COP.1/SKC for symmetric key cryptography, FCS\COP.1/Hash for cryptographic hashing, etc.). - Assignment: allows the specification of an identified parameter.
 Assignments are indicated using italics and are surrounded by brackets (e.g., [assignment item]).
-Note that an

-- assignment within a selection would be identified in both italics and underline, with the brackets themselves underlined since they are explicitly part of the selection text, unlike the brackets around the selection itself (e.g., [selection item, [assignment item inside selection]]). - Selection: allows the specification of one or more elements from a list.
+Note that an assignment within a selection would be identified in both italics and underline, with the brackets themselves underlined since they are explicitly part of the selection text, unlike the brackets around the selection itself (e.g., [selection item, [assignment item inside selection]]). - Selection: allows the specification of one or more elements from a list.
 Selections are indicated using underlines and are surrounded by brackets (e.g., [selection item]). - Refinement: allows technical changes to a requirement to make it more restrictive and allows non-technical changes to grammar and formatting.
 Refinements are indicated using bold, for additions, and strike-through, for deletions (e.g., "... all objects ..." or "... some big things ...").
 Note that minor grammatical changes that do not involve the addition or removal of entire words (e.g., for consistency of quantity such as changing "meets" to "meet") do not have formatting applied. - Other sections of the ST Other sections of the ST use bolding to highlight text of special interest, such as captions. - The ST does not show operations that have been completed by the PP authors, though it does preserve brackets to show where such operations have been made.